mvolkmann/blog/src/meteor.md

 There are five types of packages:

+1. `meteor-base`
-1. `meteor-base`: This is a specific package that contains core components.
+   This is a specific package that contains core components.
-2. first-party (core) packages: These are bundled with Meteor.
+2. first-party (core) packages
+   These are bundled with Meteor.
    Some are included by default, but can be removed.
    Others are not, but can be added.
    Their names do not have an author prefix.
+3. local-packages
-3. local-packages: These are specific to your app and reside in the `packages` directory.
+   These are specific to your app and reside in the `packages` directory.
-4. Atmosphere (community) packages: Many of these follow the `author:package` naming convention and all in use are listed in the file `.meteor/packages`.
+4. Atmosphere (community) packages
+   Many of these follow the `author:package` naming convention and all that are in use are listed in the file `.meteor/packages`.
+5. npm packages
-5. npm packages: These are listed as dependencies in `package.json`.
+   These are listed as dependencies in the file `package.json`.

 New Meteor apps typically include three core packages by default which are meteor-platform, autopublish, and insecure.